"I am not a fan of"….

 I was working on this project where we had fewer ways to test prototypes, and I remember resorting to cognitive principles and meta-thinking.
 I was weighing my decisions against these principles.

-Imagine a person that has never seen a donkey but they know of horses, when they see a donkey for the first time they will describe it as a type of horse, another person who knows about donkeys would call it a donkey, but if they had a zoologist next to them they would say "The 1st person is not completely wrong, it's a donkey but like horses, zebras they belong to the same genus called Equus.
+Imagine a person that has never seen a donkey but they know of horses, when they see a donkey for the first time they will describe it as a type of horse, another person who knows about donkeys would call it a donkey, but if they had a zoologist next to them they would say "The 1st person is not completely wrong, it's a donkey but like horses, zebras they belong to the same genus called Equus."

-Design is science, or scientific approximation.
 If it's something else other than science, it shows in the language.

 3